felixlopz/hubrise-test-task/content/contributing/en/style-guide.md

 The [Merriam-Webster dictionary](https://www.merriam-webster.com/) should be used as a spelling reference when we have multiple ways of spelling the same word.
 In addition the [Cambridge Dictionary](https://dictionary.cambridge.org/) can be used as a secondary reference only where necessary.

-Terminology and spelling decisions should be included in the [HubRise Glossary of Terms](/contributing/glossary-of-terms/) to maximise linguistic consistency throughout the documentation.
+Terminology and spelling decisions are informed in the [HubRise Glossary of Terms](/contributing/glossary-of-terms/).
+Refer to it to maximise linguistic consistency throughout the documentation.
+Think of including your own terminology decisions within.

 The HubRise documentation should be written in **British English**.
-When required, localisation into **French** is done regularly to keep all bilingual content in sync.
+Localisation into **French** is done regularly to keep all bilingual content in sync.

 Please keep in mind that readers of the documentation might not be native english speakers.